 - Damages: The worker sustained quantifiable harm, which can be compensated through monetary awards.

-Stay tuned as we delve into the ultimate guide for successfully recovering your FELA claim and how to secure the professional assistance of Hoey and Farina lawyers to discuss your FELA claim further.
+Stay tuned as we delve into the ultimate guide for successfully recovering your FELA claim and how to secure the professional assistance of Hoey & Farina, P.C. lawyers to discuss your FELA claim further.

 Successfully pursuing a FELA claim involves several steps and considerations.
 Here is an ultimate guide to help you navigate the process: